auth0-community/auth0-socketio-jwt/README.md

 ```

 ## Getting the secret dynamically
-You can pass a function instead of an string when configuring secret.
+You can pass a function instead of a string when configuring secret.
 This function receives the request, the decoded token and a callback.
 This
 way, you are allowed to use a different secret based on the request and / or
 the provided token.